gederajeg/enolex/ortho/README.md

     -   when the argument `regex = TRUE`, it will capture/detect the regex in these columns: "Left", "Grapheme", "Right" of the profile skeleton file. **IMPORTANT**: we in particular need regex escape character for special character in the "Grapheme" column for the `regex = TRUE` works.
 Again, see the example in the [skeleton profile of Helfrich 1888](https://github.com/engganolang/enolex/blob/main/ortho/_08-helfrich1888_profile-skeleton.tsv "Helfrich (1888) skeleton profile") (esp. lines no. 19, 20, 22, and 23).

 -   tidying up the segmentised and transliterated data

+# Notes

+## Stokhof (1987) Holle List

+- ā is transliterated into long a (which is "aa", in Enggano common transcription).
+The long a characteristic of ā is indicated on the first page of the Enggano list (Sub-section 1.2.1)

+- ê in the database is a typo from the original ĕ in the Enggano list (Notes 51 page 203).
+That is why ê is transliterated into ė, which is the transliteration for ĕ

+- ē is characterised as in the first syllable of Dutch "geven" (cf. Sub-section 1.2.1 on the first page of Enggano list), which in IPA, the "e" part is long (source: https://en.wiktionary.org/wiki/geven); that is why ē is transliterated into ee for long vowels.

+- ĕ is the orthography for schwa, hence transliterated into ė (Enggano common transcription for schwa).
+This is available in the first page of the Enggano list (which represents the second syllable of Dutch "de", and "geven"), and in the Stokhof (1980: 76) orthography table.

+- é is transliterated into E (Enggano common transcription for the sound /ɛ/) because it is characterised as the e in Dutch "pet" (cf. Sub-section 1.2.1 on the first page of Enggano list).

+  - Then, è is also transliterated into E because Stokhof (1980: 76, 6.2) characterises è as in Dutch "pet" representing the phonetic symbol [ɛ].

+- ō is transliterated as long o (oo for Enggano common transcription) because it is characterised as the o in Dutch "hopen", which is a long vowel (source: https://en.wiktionary.org/wiki/hopen)

+- ô in the database is a typo from the original ŏ in the Enggano list (ID 1326 page 199).
+That is why ô is transliterated into O, which is the transliteration for ŏ that is similar as o.
+This is illustrated with Dutch "rol", which is phonetically an [ɔ] (source: https://en.wiktionary.org/wiki/rol), and in Enggano common transcription, the sound /ɔ/ is transcribed with O.